 The Speed Rail pivots well on the touring bracket.
 It is laterally stiff, and the highback provides ample rearward flex.

 If the Speed Rail weighed 15% less, it would be an award contender; unfortunately, it is on the heavier end of the spectrum.
 The weight is manageable, especially considering the Speed Rail is on the cheaper end of the cost spectrum.
-Both the Speed Rail and its Voile sibling the Light Rail are hefty and would be much improved by weight loss.
+Both the Speed Rail and its Voile sibling, the Light Rail, are hefty and greatly improved by weight loss.